marian-kadanka/woo-country-based-bank-accounts/readme.txt

 If you need to have certain bank account to be available in all countries, don't set option for it.

+There is also an option to disable BACS payment gateway on the checkout page, if customer billing country doesn't match any of the configured countries.

 = How it works =

 1. Select Country Based Bank Accounts tab in WooCommerce settings.
 2. You can choose multiple countries.

 This WooCommerce addon is compatible with:
-* WooCommerce 2.6.14 or newer
+* WooCommerce 3.4 or newer

 == Installation ==